gabrielclark3330/3d-programming-language/README.md

 ### Special:

 1. **`#`**: Behaves like `j` but only if its position in the code/data array is (0,0) and only if there's a `!` in the cell on its right side.

-## Notes:

-- This language is Turing complete given infinite state size.
-- The state's size is defined by stateSize.x, stateSize.y, and stateSize.z respectively for dimensions.
-- The IP's position is defined by instructionPointer.x, instructionPointer.y, and instructionPointer.z respectively.
-- The values in the grid cells and stack are expected to be char values.
-- There are checks in place to ensure IP doesn't go out of bounds in the state grid.

-Remember, this language functions in a 3D grid.
-As such, it can execute in all three dimensions allowing for very intricate designs and interactions.
-Programmers should carefully design their program grid to ensure the desired behavior is achieved.

 # To run
 1. Install raylib